Originally published in Business 2 Community

 1. Challenge your agency.

-Here’s a hint to any client who partners with an agency: If you don’t feel like you can tell the agency that something is wrong or that it isn’t delivering, that’s a red flag.
+Here’s a hint to any client who partners with a digital marketing agency: If you don’t feel like you can tell the agency that something is wrong or that it isn’t delivering, that’s a red flag.
 Clients should be able to question decisions and peer behind the curtain.

 A great way to encourage this mentality is to have quarterly marketing summits wherein your agency can present case studies of solutions it has created for other clients, demonstrate its expertise in emerging trends, or even have other clients present their experiences.
 This approach can lead to plenty of learning on both sides as well as a healthy, fun discussion that strengthens the relationship.